Considerations and planning

 The size of your data store.

-Do you need to upgrade the store format?
+Do you need to migrate the store format?

 Do indexes need to be migrated?